dmuth/ansible-btsync/README.md

 - **Port 80** - Blocked
 - **Port 443** - Blocked
+- **Port 8000** - SplunkWeb via HTTPS
 - **Port 8888** - Blocked.
 This is the default port that btsync uses, but in plaintext.
 Very bad.
 - **Port 8889**
 	- This port is opened by this Ansible playbook.
 It speaks HTTPS using a self-signed certificate and proxies to localhost:8888.
 	- This port is also used to access Munin for system stats, at **https://the-hostname-or-ip:8889/munin/**

+## Bonus: Splunk

+If you want to analyze the BitTorrent Sync logfiles with Splunk, you'll need to start up Splunk and agree to the Terms and Conditions.
+To start Splunk, SSH into the host and type:

+`./start_splunk.sh`

+Once you run this scrippt, Spluk will listen on https://hostname:8000/ and it will index /var/log/syslog, which is where BitTorrent Sync writes its logs.

 ## Help contribute to this project!